FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 ### Creating plot document

-Plots are special documents that can be created manually in order to add data later, or the module can create one automatically when you start plotting data.
+Plots are special documents that can be created manually in order to add data later, or the workbench can create one automatically when you start plotting data.
 Creating your own plot document has two advantages:

 -   You can set the document window label.
 -   You can control the document where you plot your data.